javalin/website/_posts/tutorials/2017-09-22-javalin-websocket-example.md

 language: ["java", "kotlin"]
 ---

-A live demo of this app can be found [here](http://javalin-websocket-example.herokuapp.com) (loads slowly first time)

 ## What You Will Learn
 In this tutorial we will create a simple real-time chat application.
 It will feature a chat-panel that stores messages received after you join,